by Jerry Arias, M.S, CSCS, USAW

 Working with professional boxers over the past few years has given me a different perspective on strength & conditioning.
 Working with these athletes has been some of the most rewarding things I have done in my career.
 They truly are “all in” and all have dreams of becoming a world champion.
 All my past and current athletes are extremely driven, and their work ethic is second to none.
-However, sometimes this can also be a detriment to their success because injuries can arise if we are not “training smart” and only focused on “training hard.”
+However, sometimes this can also be a detriment to their success because Common Boxing Injuries can arise if we are not “training smart” and only focused on “training hard.”

 Having worked with both young athletes just starting their professional careers, along with veteran athletes fighting for world titles, these experiences have allowed me to learn from the athletes themselves, and their respective boxing coaches.

 Unfortunately, one thing all boxers share in Common Boxing Injuries.

 At the end of the day, this is a combat sport, and injuries are part of it and will continue to be.

 However, as strength and conditioning professionals, it is our ethical duty to observe, study, and learn where these injuries are occurring, and do our best to build a training program in which we can minimize both the severity, and the frequency of these injuries.
 It is therefore vital to be in constant communication with both your athlete, and their boxing coach and have a “open door” policy in which the athlete can be honest and open about how he or she is feeling.

 Many times, an athlete might hide/conceal a current injury and not want to speak up in fear that we as S & C coaches will “make the workout easier” because of their injury.
 Therefore, it is vital that we make it clear to the athlete that we can always adjust and/or modify their training around the given injury and not lose the intensity/effort of the training session if it calls for that day.

 Gathering insight from both the athletes and their respective boxing coaches, and through my experience, we can see there are injuries that are more common than others.